desktop/desktop/docs/dialogs.md

 The `Row` component receives a bottom margin, when used as an immediate child of `DialogContent`, making it an excellent tool for structuring content.

+If the content is primary text, as opposed to form component the `<p>` element should be used instead of the `Row` component.